 The absolute basics of app tracking

 Based on this observation, it has become crucial for an app publisher to understand from which channel users come.
 Hence, the tracking tools allow you to assign the installation to the source of the click or impression.
-This approach makes it then possible to know from which source, from which campaign or even from which design the users have come
+This approach makes it then possible to know from which source, from which campaign, or even from which design the users have come

 There are two types of users:

-organic users who naturally visit the application;
+- Organic users who naturally visit the application;

-paid users who come from a marketing action: an affiliation, advertising campaigns, partnerships, etc.
+- Paid users who come from a marketing action: an affiliation, advertising campaigns, partnerships, etc.

-In addition to tracking installations, these tools allow you to measure ALL conversions (installs, purchase, clicks, etc.) made within the app.
+In addition to tracking installations, these tools allow you to measure ALL conversions (installs, purchases, clicks, etc.) made within the app.
 To ensure an optimal analysis of your performance, it is important to “tag” the different events within your tracking tools to measure the achievement of your objectives (volume of registrations, generated revenue, retention, etc.)

 These tools are therefore essential when you want to measure the profitability of your marketing actions.
-They link the action (download, visit, purchase) to the source – which will have broadcasted ads and enabled a new user to be acquired.
+They link the action (download, visit, purchase) to the source – which will have broadcasted ads and enable a new user to be acquired.
 This procedure allows you to optimize your campaigns according to the sources and parameters that give the best results.

 However, tracking in the app environment differs from that of the Web.
 This article has been specially written to help you see things more clearly.